uberkie/nw_storagehelper/README.md

 7. Point mouse over an item and press `[Insert]` once  key to save that item
 8. Wait 1 or 2 seconds you hear "Saved" in your headphones/speakers
 9. Results are saved to `storage.xlsx` file.
-10. To browse the saved resaults
+10. To browse the saved resaults run the gui app the command will be 'python guiapp.py'

 Store location commands storage_commands = {
     '/bs': 'Brimstone Sands',